Most couples will probably spend more money and time preparing for their wedding day than actually preparing for their marriage.

 Knowing how to prepare for marriage is completely different from preparing for a wedding.

-The good news is that there are many resources that can help you; most will not cost you an arm and leg.
+The good news is that there are many resources that can help you.

-For the cost of a wedding cake or even less, you and your future spouse could become well prepared for marriage.
+For the cost of a wedding cake or usually much less, you and your future spouse could become well prepared for marriage.

 Simply read a premarital counseling book, or take a marriage prep class to prepare for your marriage.